Talmage-Hilton/Stat-386-Blog/_posts/2025-05-29-model-explanations.md

 </ul>
 {% endraw %}

 Boosting and random forests are my favorite models out there.
-They can take in pretty much any data type and give you an extremely precise model.
-They may take a little bit of time to run, but the results are incredible.
+They can take in nearly any data type and give you an extremely precise model.
+They may take a little bit of time to run, but their in-sample and out-of-sample performance are incredible.
 They perform extremely well both in-sample and out-of-sample.
 If your research question does not require individual variable significance or standard coefficient definitions, these are a very solid choice.

 Strengths and weaknesses of boosting models are the same as random forests, except that boosting models are slightly more complicated and are more prone to overfitting.